whymanthan/qms/README.md

 ## Usage

-### For Customers
+### For Patients
 1. Open http://localhost:8080 in your browser
-2. Fill in your details (Name, Phone, Service Type)
+2. Fill in your details (Name, Phone, Department)
-3. Click "Join Queue" to get your position
+3. Click "Join Hospital Queue" to get your position
 4. Watch your position update in real-time
 5. Wait for your turn to be called

-### For Administrators
+### For Hospital Staff
 1. Open http://localhost:8080/admin in your browser
 2. View current queue statistics
-3. Use "Call Next Person" to serve the next customer
+3. Use "Call Next Patient" to serve the next patient
-4. Remove customers from queue if necessary
+4. Remove patients from queue if necessary
 5. Monitor real-time queue updates

 ## API Endpoints